callnow

 Liquidity Ratio to Measure Cash Efficiency

-A Liquidity ratio is defined as the type of financial ratio that is used to identify if a company is able to pay its short-term obligations.
-This metric helps a company identify if it can use current or liquid assets to cover its current liabilities.
+A Liquidity ratio is a financial ratio used to determine whether a company is able to pay its short-term obligations.
+This metric helps a company determine whether it can use current or liquid assets to cover its current liabilities.

 There are three types of liquid ratios mentioned below: